Search

 • Engaging the LBIO is free of charge for the receiving parent.

-• In cross-border situations, maintenance can in many cases also be recovered abroad via international treaties.
+• In cross-border situations, maintenance can also be recovered abroad via international treaties, particularly the EU Maintenance Regulation (EC No. 4/2009) within the EU.

 What steps can you take in case of non-compliance?

 The approach depends on the severity and frequency of the non-compliance.
-In most cases, the escalation follows three steps.
+Escalation follows three steps, each with its own procedural logic.

-3. Preliminary injunction: if Mediation also fails, compliance can be claimed via preliminary injunction proceedings at the court.
-The court can impose a penalty payment for every time the ex-partner fails to comply with the agreements.
-Preliminary injunction proceedings usually result in a ruling within a few weeks.
+When mediation also fails to yield results, compliance can be claimed via preliminary injunction proceedings at the court.
+The judge can impose a penalty payment for every time the ex-partner fails to comply with the agreements.
+A preliminary injunction yields a ruling within a few weeks.
+The legal basis for enforcing the care arrangement is Article 1:253a of the Dutch Civil Code.

 What if your ex-partner refuses to sign or change the parenting plan?

-If your ex-partner refuses to sign the parenting plan, the court can be asked to establish an arrangement.
+If the ex-partner refuses to sign the parenting plan, the court can be asked to establish an arrangement.
 This is done via a petition filed by a lawyer.
-The court then establishes an arrangement that is in the best interests of the child, even without the consent of the other parent.
+The judge then establishes an arrangement that is in the best interests of the child, even without the consent of the other parent.

-Does the ex-partner refuse to modify the existing plan, even though circumstances have changed significantly?
-In that case, too, the court can be involved to impose the modification.
-A lawyer will assess whether the changed circumstances are sufficiently weighty for a successful petition.
+When the ex-partner blocks an amendment to the existing plan while circumstances have changed significantly, the court can also be involved to impose the change.
+A lawyer assesses whether the changed circumstances are sufficiently weighty for a successful request for an amendment to the parenting plan.

 What is a penalty payment and how does it work in practice?

-A penalty payment is a sum of money imposed by the court that the ex-partner owes for every violation of the agreements.
-In preliminary injunction proceedings, the court determines both the amount of the penalty and the maximum.
-In practice, the threat of a penalty payment is often sufficient to ensure compliance.
+A penalty payment is a sum of money imposed by the judge that the ex-partner owes for every violation of the agreements.
+In a preliminary injunction, the judge sets both the amount of the penalty per violation and the maximum total amount.
+In practice, the threat of a penalty is often sufficient to achieve compliance before the penalty is actually forfeited.

-Once the penalty payment has been imposed and the ex-partner is in violation again, the penalty can be executed immediately via a bailiff, without a new court case.
-The enforceable title of the preliminary injunction judgment makes direct recovery possible.
+Once the penalty has been imposed and the ex-partner violates the agreement again, the penalty can be executed directly via a bailiff, without a new lawsuit.
+The enforceable title of the preliminary injunction judgment allows for direct collection.
+In practice, judges weigh three factors when determining the amount of the penalty: the severity of the non-compliance, the financial position of the ex-partner, and the extent to which the violations affect the interests of the child.

 International situations: child abduction and cross-border non-compliance

-If the ex-partner lives abroad or if there is a threat of child abduction, additional legal routes apply.
-The Hague Convention on International Child Abduction (1980) provides a procedure for the return of children who have been taken abroad without consent.
-The Netherlands is a party to this convention.
+When the ex-partner lives abroad or there is a threat of child abduction, additional legal routes apply.
+The Hague Convention on International Child Abduction 1980 provides a procedure for the return of children who have been taken abroad without permission.
+The Netherlands is a party to this convention, as are a large number of other states.

 In the event of an imminent or actual international departure with the children without consent, speed is crucial.
-An international family law lawyer can immediately file a request for return or ask the court for an emergency measure.
+An international family law lawyer can immediately file a request for return or ask the court for an emergency measure, such as a travel ban or the seizure of passports.
 In the Netherlands, the Central Authority of the Ministry of Justice and Security is the point of contact for international child abduction cases.
+Read more about international family law.

 Practical examples